DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 # React Grid - Grouping

 The Grid component supports grouping data by one or several column values.
-Use the corresponding plugins to manage the grouping state and group data programmatically or via the UI (Group Panel and column headers).
+Use the corresponding plugins or UI (Group Panel and column headers) to manage the grouping state and group data programmatically.

 ## Related Plugins